The Decline of Western Civilization

 I don’t mean the slow-motion apocalypse we have all been sleepwalking through for the last couple of decades, I’m speaking of the documentary film director Penelope Spheeris unleashed upon an unsuspecting world in 1981.

 The Decline of Western Civilization was a film that captured the chaos and characters of the original late ‘70s punk rock explosion in Los Angeles.
-To announce the film’s premiere, Spheeris asked me to create the 11 x 17 street poster shown below.
+To announce the film’s premiere, Spheeris asked me in 1980 to create the 11 x 17 street poster shown below.

 The Decline of Western Civilization Is Coming - Mark Vallen.
 Offset lithograph poster.
 11x17.
 1980.
 Commissioned by Penelope Spheeris to announce her documentary film.